Chefs at some of the best restaurants in Bogota, Colombia, use avant-garde techniques, while others are celebrated for their history and tradition.

 2. Harry Sasson

-The original house offers warm, intimate dining rooms, while the spacious rear patio, bar, and open kitchen are covered by a spectacular steel and glass atrium.
+The original house offers warm, intimate dining rooms, while a spectacular steel and glass atrium covers the spacious rear patio, bar, and open kitchen.
+Harry Sasson is ranked #98 on the extended list of Latin America's best restaurants.

 3. Andre Carne de Res / Andrés DC